Yang Yu (footballer)

-Yang Yu (杨宇 (楊宇, Yáng Yǔ); born 18 April 1985) is a Chinese former professional footballer.
+Yang Yu (杨宇 (楊宇, Yáng Yǔ); born 18 April 1985) is a Chinese football coach and former professional footballer.

 Club career

 Yang Yu broke into the senior side of Liaoning FC on September 12, 2006, in a league game against Dalian Shide as a late substitute in a 2–1 victory.
 After making his debut he would become a fringe player within the squad, however he would see enough playing time to score his debut goal against Shandong Luneng in a league game on August 11, 2007 in a 2–1 victory.
 Often a peripheral member of the squad it was only once Liaoning were relegated at the end of the 2008 league season and playing in the second tier before Yang Yu was given his chance to establish himself within the Liaoning team.
 Even during the 2009 league season when Liaoning were playing in the second tier Yang Yu would still have to wait to establish himself within the team and only became a vital member for the club during the second half of the season when Liaoning were pushing for the division title and promotion back into the top tier.

 On 2 February 2018, Yang transferred to China League One side Qingdao Huanghai.
 He would make his debut in a league game against Dalian Transcendence on 11 March 2018 in a 4-2 victory.
 On 8 April 2018, Yang scored his first goal for Qingdao in a 2-1 home win against his former club Liaoning.
 In his second season at the club Qingdao won the 2019 China League One division and promotion into the top tier.

 On 30 January 2024, Yang joined China League One club Liaoning Shenyang Urban.